| Attractions |

 The

-landscape is full of underwater peaks, excellent beaches, calm and peaceful
+landscape is full of underwater peaks, excellent beaches,

-coves, jungle and mangrove swamps.
-There's plenty of wildlife on offer,
+calm and peaceful coves, jungle and mangrove swamps.
+There's

 |